ZahryAkram-13/WhiteBloodCell-CNN-Classifier/README.md

 ## Installation and Setup

+This project leverages AMD hardware acceleration via ROCm for GPU compute.
+It was developed and run on a system featuring an AMD Ryzen 7 6000 series CPU and an AMD Radeon RX 6650M XT GPU.
+The environment is configured with PyTorch and ROCm-compatible libraries to fully utilize this AMD hardware stack for model training and inference.

 This project requires Python packages listed in `requirements.txt` and, optionally, a full conda environment via `environment.yml` for GPU/ROCm support.

 ### Using conda - Recommended: